-Although Marrakech is not the capital of the country, it is probably the most famous city in all of Morocco and the ideal place to start learning about the culture of Morocco.
-It is called the pink city because pink is the most seen colour in the chaotic streets of its medina.
+Although Marrakech is not the capital of the country, it is probably the most famous city in all of Morocco, and the ideal place to start learning about the culture of Morocco.
+It is called the "pink city" because pink is the most seen colour in the chaotic streets of its medina where most of the buildings are made from local pink stone and sand.
 However, the green and blue of the Majorelle gardens, or the indescribable multicoloured palette of the lively Jemaa-el-Fna Square, are also present in this vibrant city.
 Marrakech was the starting point of our Globe Trotter Guide

 trip through Morocco, and in this post we are going to tell you the best things to see and do in Marrakech.